 Mugwort - good for female complaints when mixed with marigold, cramp bark and black haw.
 Also useful for inflammatory swellings, and for getting rid of kidney and bladder stones and gravel, and gout.

 Mullein - valuable for asthma, croup, bronchitis, and all lung infections, and hay fever.

 Nettles - many wonderful herbal tea benefits!
-Nettles prevent scrofula, good remedy for kidney troubles and gravel, neuralgia, kills and expells worms, and increases menstrual flow.
+Nettles prevent scrofula, good remedy for kidney troubles and gravel, neuralgia, kills and expels worms, and increases menstrual flow.
 Great for diarrhea, dysentery, piles, hemorrhages, fevers and colds.
 The tea will expel phlegm from the lungs and stomach.
 The leaves can be eaten as spinach.
 There's much more!

 Oregano - the spice of this name is actually a winter type of marjoram.
 True oregano is thought to have been used as medicine for hundreds of years as a natural disinfectant and antimicrobial, to help beat a cold or flu, promotes healing of skin wounds.
 The oil of oregano is used to disinfect a sick room.
 It is also growing very popular this winter, as drops under the tongue.

 Orange Peel - should have similar effect as whole oranges or orange juice.
 Strengthening and refreshing, and healing as well as cleansing to digestive tract.

 Orris Root powder - made from the root of iris plants, may be taken internally for coughs, mucus, and diarrhea.
 Externally for deep wounds.

 Passion Flower - has a calming effect, great for an insomnia filled with worry, can relieve nervous tension headaches, and is good for muscle spasms due to nerves.